Humboldt-WI/blog/content/research/seminar/06FinancialTime Series.md

 the dense layer which produces a one-step-ahead forecast.
 The first extention we would like to introduce is `return_sequence`:

-* In Keras when `return_sequence` = False:
+* In Keras when `return_sequence = False`:
 The input matrix of the first LSTM layer of dimension (`nb_samples`, `timesteps`, `features`) will produce an output of shape (`nb_samples`, 16), and only output the result of the last `timesteps` training.

-* In Keras when `return_sequence` = True:
+* In Keras when `return_sequence = True`:
-Also the output shape would be 3D (`nb_samples`, `timesteps`, `features`) for such a layer, since a output is saved after every `timesteps`.
-This gives us to extend our model in two different ways.
-First, we can start stacking LSTM layers together, since every previous LSTM layer also produces a 3D output.
-Additionally, we can make the model predict many-to-many.
+The output shape for such a layer will also be 3D (`nb_samples`, `timesteps`, `features`) since an output is saved after every `timesteps`.
+This allows us to extend our model in two different ways.
+First, we can start stacking LSTM layers, since every previous LSTM layer also produces a 3D output.
+Additionally, we can also make the model predict many-to-many.
-If we specify `return_sequence` = True for the last layer it will produce 3D predictions (Careful: If you would like to apply another layer to every `timesteps` and not only to the last one, you need to use a <a href="https://keras.io/layers/wrappers/">TimeDistributed wrapper</a>).
+If we specify `return_sequence = True` for the last layer it will produce 3D predictions (Careful: If you would like to apply another layer to every `timesteps` and not only to the last one, you need to use a <a href="https://keras.io/layers/wrappers/">TimeDistributed wrapper</a>).

 {{< highlight python "style=emacs" >}}
 # Our return model